03 Using R syntax

 techniques for generating their energy resulting in a specific impact on

 CO2 emissions.
-For USA and Canada you can additionally specify a region
+For the USA and Canada you can additionally specify a

 .
 Please refer to the